10 Red Flags To Watch For To Avoid Getting Scammed

 4. Online Shopping Scams

-If you’ve ever bought a product online and received something that was clearly counterfeit, didn’t fit the product description, or never received anything at at all, you’ve probably been the victim of an online shopping scam.
+If you’ve ever bought a product online and received something that was clearly counterfeit or didn’t fit the product description (or you never received the item), you’ve probably been the victim of an online shopping scam.
 You can report scams like these to the Better Business Bureau via their Scam Tracker website.

 scams